Another Miss Oh

 Another Miss Oh (Korean: 또! 오해영) is a South Korean television series starring Eric Mun, Seo Hyun-jin, Jeon Hye-bin.
-It replaced Pied Piper and broadcast on cable network tvN on Mondays and Tuesdays at 23:00 (KST) time slot for 18 episodes from May 2 to June 28, 2016.
+It replaced Pied Piper and broadcast on cable network tvN on Monday and Tuesday at 23:00 (KST) for 18 episodes from May 2 to June 28, 2016.

 The series recorded the highest audience rating for a tvN Monday-Tuesday show and became one of the highest-rated Korean dramas in cable television history.
-The drama was extended by 2 episodes and 2 specials.
+The drama was extended by two episodes and specials each.

-Synopsis
+Plot

 Park Do-kyung (Eric Mun) is a sound director in his 30s.
-A year ago, his bride, Oh Hae-young (pretty) (Jeon Hye-bin), disappeared on their wedding day leaving him miserable.
+One year ago, his bride, Oh Hae-young (pretty) (Jeon Hye-bin), disappeared on their wedding day leaving him miserable.
 One year after that incident, Do-kyung was told that Hae-young is going to marry a young entrepreneur named Han Tae-jin (Lee Jae-yoon).
-Do-kyung exacted revenge by sabotaging Tae-jin's business leaving him bankrupt.
-However, the woman who has the name Oh Hae-young (just/"그냥") (Seo Hyun-jin) was actually just a stranger who coincidentally has the same name as the other Oh Hae-young (pretty) who left him.
+He exacted revenge by sabotaging Tae-jin's business leaving him bankrupt.
+However, Oh Hae-young (just/"그냥") (Seo Hyun-jin) was actually just a stranger who coincidentally has the same name as the other Oh Hae-young (pretty) who left him.
 Coincidentally, Oh Hae-young (just) is the girl that Do-kyung had been seeing lately in his visions, and he sees snapshots of the future with her in it.

-Tae-jin was soon to be sent to jail due to bankruptcy, and hence before his imprisonment he meets his fiancée, Hae-young (just), and tells her that he doesn't love her enough to marry her and wants to call off their wedding.
-Truthfully, Tae-jin was lying and his true intentions was to let her go so that she will gain happiness.

-Amidst all of this, Do-kyung and Hae-young (just)'s lives turn as they cross paths.
+Tae-jin was soon to be sent to jail due to bankruptcy, and hence before his imprisonment he meets his fiancée, Hae-young (just), and tells her that he does not love her enough to marry her and wants to call off their wedding.
+In fact, Tae-jin was lying and his true intentions was to let her go so that she will gain happiness.
+Amid the situation, the lives of Do-kyung and Hae-young (just) turn as they cross paths.
 After sharing similar unfortunate experiences of being dumped before their weddings, the two of them got even closer.
-Will Do-kyung start to fall in love with Hae-young (just)?
-But, will Hae-young (just) look at Do-kyung the same way when she finds out that he is the one who ruined her wedding?
-Is it a love story between two people who should not be destined to be together?
-Or will Do-kyung's visions of her actually prove that they are meant for each other?